 Goodbye Geoff, hello Todd

 In late June 2012, Queensryche made it official: Geoff Tate was fired and Todd LaTorre was the band's new vocalist.
-This was not really a surprise to anyone who'd been following the saga thus far, as it had been quite obvious from the beginning that the "Rising West" gigs were not intended as a side project, but as a tryout to see how LaTorre would handle fronting the group.
-Tate immediately filed suit in court hoping to halt the band's use of the "Queensryche" name but his attempt was unsuccessful.
-Several volleys of back-and-forth legal paperwork followed - Tate claimed that he'd been unjustly fired from his position, while Queensryche charged that Tate had made working conditions within the band unbearable.
+This was not really a surprise to anyone who'd been following the saga thus far, as it had been quite obvious from the beginning that the "Rising West" gigs were not intended to launch a side project -- they were a tryout to see if LaTorre could handle fronting the group.
+Tate immediately filed suit in court hoping to halt the band's use of the "Queensryche" name.
+Several volleys of back-and-forth legal paperwork followed -- Tate claimed that he'd been unjustly fired from his position, while Queensryche charged that Tate had made working conditions within the band unbearable.
 Despite all the drama, the "new" band continued to move forward.
-Queensryche played its first show with LaTorre as their new frontman in July 2012 at Minnesota's "Halfway Jam" festival, where they garnered rave reviews from audience members and fellow performers alike.
-Michael Sweet of Stryper, whose band also appeared at the Halfway Jam, witnessed their set and later remarked on Stryper's Facebook page that Todd LaTorre had "breathed new life into the band."
+Queensryche's first official show with LaTorre took place in July 2012 at Minnesota's "Halfway Jam" festival, where they garnered rave reviews from audience members and fellow performers alike.
+Michael Sweet of Stryper, whose band also appeared at the Halfway Jam, witnessed the set and later remarked on Stryper's Facebook page that Todd LaTorre had "breathed new life into the band."

 A Tale of Two Ryches